Fenna03/Fenna03/README.md

-- 👋 Hi, I’m @Fenna03
-- 👀 I’m interested in games
+- Hi I'm Fenna!
-- 🌱 I’m currently learning a lot
+- I'm currently learning software development and hoping to become a game developer.
-- 💞️ I’m looking to collaborate on staying away
-- 📫 How to reach me don't
+- My hobbies include things like reading and gaming.

 <!---
 Fenna03/Fenna03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.